- CSD 207 Phonetics

 - CSD 314 Phonological and Language Disorders

-The American Speech-Language Hearing Association (ASHA), the SLP credentialing organization, requires that you have all of the following coursework: one biological science, one physical science, one math and one social science.
+The American Speech-Language Hearing Association (ASHA), the SLP credentialing organization, requires that you have all of the following coursework: one biological science, one physical science (chemistry or physics), one statistics course and one social science.

-Students who have not successfully completed a course in Aural Rehab (graduate or undergraduate level), will be expected to complete the coursework in order to meet competencies.
+Students who have not successfully completed a course in Aural Rehabilitation (graduate or undergraduate level), will be expected to complete the coursework in order to meet competencies.

 Upon successful completion of pre-requisite coursework, with a min GPA of 3.25, the student can request that their status be changed from provisional to unconditional.
 Requirements for provisional status will be specified in the letter of acceptance.